Club rules

 (a) Visitors may be introduced by members, who shall enter the visitor's name and address in the Visitors' Book.

-(ii) The participating visitor may only utilise an existing member’s craft or club craft and must comply with these byelaws in full.
-The introducing member shall be responsible for ensuring the visitor(s) are aware of these byelaws and shall be fully responsible for the visitor’s actions while using the facilities as though the actions were carried out by the member themselves.
+Rev H Feb 2018 2 of 8 SLS by-laws (i) No participating visitors may sail, windsurf or canoe more than six times in any twelve-month period at Shotwick Lake. (ii) The participating visitor may only utilise an existing members craft or club craft and must comply with these byelaws in full.
+The introducing member shall be responsible for ensuring the visitor(s) are aware of these byelaws and shall be fully responsible for the visitors actions while using the facilities as though the actions were carried out by the member themselves. (iii) No member shall introduce more than two participating visitors at any one time without prior approval of the Board of Directors.

 (iv) Spectator visitors may be invited by a member to the clubhouse, or to view the sailing.
-The introducing member shall be responsible for ensuring the spectator visitor(s) are aware of these byelaws, the presence of deep water and shall be fully responsible for the visitor’s actions while using the facilities as though the actions were carried out by the member themselves.
+The introducing member shall be responsible for ensuring the spectator visitor(s) are aware of these byelaws, the presence of deep water and shall be fully responsible for the visitors actions while using the facilities as though the actions were carried out by the member themselves.
 Note that a person under 18 years of age must be supervised by an adult (a person over 18 years of age) at all times.

-(c) Visiting competitors in official or invitation events shall be considered as privileged visitors and these official and invitation events shall not count towards the ‘six times’ noted above.
-Visiting competitors shall be briefed / advised regarding the pertinent aspects of these byelaws at the briefing session and the byelaws shall be brought to their attention when ‘signing on’
+(c) Visiting competitors in official or invitation events shall be considered as privileged visitors and these official and invitation events shall not count towards the six times noted above.
+Visiting competitors shall be briefed / advised regarding the pertinent aspects of these byelaws at the briefing session and the byelaws shall be brought to their attention when signing on

 7. CRAFT INSURANCE